-- The justification related to the security objective "Dynamic Area based Memory Access Control (AUG4.O.Mem Access)" is as follows: - The security functional requirements "Complete access control (FDP_ACC.2)" and "Security attribute based access control (FDP_ACF.1)", with the related Security Function Policy (SFP) "Dynamic Memory Access Control Policy" exactly require to implement an Dynamic area based memory access control as demanded by AUG4.O.Mem Access.
+- The justification related to the security objective "Dynamic Area based Memory Access Control (AUG4.O.Mem Access)" is as follows: - The security functional requirements "Complete access control (FDP_ACC.2)" and "Security attribute based access control (FDP_ACF.1)", with the related Security Function Policy (SFP) "Dynamic Memory Access Control Policy" exactly require to implement a Dynamic area based memory access control as demanded by AUG4.O.Mem Access.

 Therefore, FDP_ACC.2 and FDP_ACF.1 with their SFP are suitable to meet the security objective. - The security functional requirement "Static attribute initialisation (FMT_MSA.3)" requires that the TOE provides default values for security attributes.
-These default values can be everwritten by any subject (software) provided that the necessary access is allowed what is further detailed in the security functional requirement "Management of security attributes (FMT_MSA.1)".
 The ability to update the security attributes is restricted to privileged subject(s) as further detailed in the security functional requirement "Management of security attributes (FMT_MSA.1)".
 These management functions ensure that the required access control can be realised using the functions provided by the TOE.